 1. Set clear goals and expectations

-Listing down the challenges will help identify the solutions the new KM platform is expected to achieve.
+Listing the challenges will help identify the solutions the new KM platform is expected to achieve.
 Once the challenges and potential solutions have been documented, the next step is to analyze how the KM technology will help fill the gaps and achieve success.

 Based on the gap analysis report, set clear goals and expectations.
 Your goals should be SMART– specific, measurable, achievable, relevant, and time-bound.